cybertec-postgresql/pgwatch/docs/upgrading.md

 title: Upgrading
 ---

-The pgwatch3 daemon code doesn't need too much maintenance itself (if you're not interested in new features), but the preset metrics, dashboards and the other components that pgwatch3 relies, like Grafana, are under very active development and get updates quite regularly so already purely from the security standpoint it would make sense to stay up to date.
+The pgwatch daemon code doesn't need too much maintenance itself (if you're not interested in new features), but the preset metrics, dashboards and the other components that pgwatch relies, like Grafana, are under very active development and get updates quite regularly so already purely from the security standpoint it would make sense to stay up to date.